-Manuel Bouzas—Architecture & Ecologies is an experimental design practice founded in 2017 and based in Cambridge, MA (US) and Galicia (ES).
+Manuel Bouzas — Architecture & Ecologies (MB—AE) is an experimental design practice founded in 2017 and based in Cambridge, MA (US) and Pontevedra, GA (ES).
 It operates at the intersection of Architecture and Ecology through various scales and mediums that range from ephemeral installations to academic research.
-Its work explores the impact of material culture on design practices by examining their physical properties and the ecological implications of their extraction, production, and consumption processes on the territory.
-Its work was exhibited at the 16th Venice Architecture Biennial in 2018 and the 15th BEAU Spanish Architecture & Urbanism Biennial in 2021.
-It also received the 2020 COAM Emerging Award from Madrid's Official Association of Architects.
+Its work explores the impact of material culture on design practices by examining the ecological implications of their extraction, production, and consumption processes on the territory.
+Its work was exhibited at the 16th and 18th Venice Architecture Biennial in 2018 and 2023, and in the 15th BEAU Spanish Architecture & Urbanism Biennial in 2021.
+It also received the 2020 COAM Emerging Award from Madrid's College of Architects.
 Several international media have featured its work, including Arquitectura Viva, El Mundo, Domus, Divisare, Design Boom, and Archdaily.

 We don’t have a single workspace.
 Instead, we rely on a complex network of collaborators, workshops, and clients spread throughout the country.

 We explore local, low-cost, industrial, and recycled materials that were not originally conceived for architecture while exploring their circular economy, ecological, and territorial impacts.

 Our projects generate a positive impact for local communities by reactivating abandoned spaces in the city and hidden patios of historic heritage buildings.